bmth-arg-wiki/bmth-arg-wiki.github.io/pages/for-sof/for-sof.md

 first visits to [Youtopia](../lore/youtopia).

 The chapel document was released on the website for the September 26th pre-update, before disappearing with the Dec.
 4th 2024 update; while the Selene document was never even put there.
-They are both considered missing.
+They are both missing from the website currently.

-[Unbeleevable 3](unbeleevable3) has not been unlocked on the ARG webpage, but the video is already available on YouTube.
+[The city coordinates](cities-coordinates) and [Wi-Fi password](../website/wifi) were both found with the required community effort and are still active on the website as of August 2025.

-{% assign page_links = '/pages/for-sof/selene_youtopia_doc, /pages/for-sof/chapel, /pages/for-sof/unbeleevable3' | split: ", " %}
+{% assign page_links = '/pages/for-sof/selene_youtopia_doc, /pages/for-sof/chapel' | split: ", " %}
 {% include page-card-gallery.html links=page_links %}

 ***